BlockstreamResearch/bip-frost-dkg/README.md

 Participants are identified and authenticated via long-term public keys.

-The basic building block of ChillDKG is the SimplPedPop protocol (a simplified variant of PedPop), which has been proven to be secure when combined with FROST [[CGRS23](https://eprint.iacr.org/2023/899)].
+The basic building block of ChillDKG is the SimplPedPop protocol (a simplified variant of PedPop), which has been designed specifically for FROST.
+SimplPedPop is proven to be secure when combined with FROST [[CGRS23](https://eprint.iacr.org/2023/899)], and its output contains, in addition to the threshold public key, separate per-participant public shares thereof, which allow for partial verification of contributions in a FROST signing session.

 Besides external secure channels, SimplPedPop depends on an external *equality check protocol*.
 The equality check protocol serves as an abstraction of a consensus mechanism:
 Its only purpose is to check that, at the end of SimplPedPop, all participants have received identical protocol messages.